What is domestic violence?

 The National Centre for Domestic Violence (NCDV) offers a free service to men and women, to help you get an emergency injunction if you’re experiencing domestic violence.
 If you are eligible for legal aid, a solicitor will provide you with publicly funded legal representation.
 If you can’t get legal aid, NCDV will allocate you a McKenzie Friend – a trained, experienced caseworker who can prepare the injunction application on your behalf and (in most circumstances) assist you at court.

-Confidential helpline for domestic violence perpetrators (male, female, in heterosexual or same-sex relationships).
+Confidential and anonymous helpline for anyone concerned about their violence and/or abuse towards a partner or ex-partner.
 Respect offers information and advice to support perpetrators to stop their violence and change their abusive behaviour.

 Action on Elder Abuse

 The helpline provides confidential advice, support and information to older people who are suffering from violence or abuse and to others who are concerned about or have witnessed abuse.

 The National Stalking Helpline provides guidance and information to anybody who is currently or has previously been affected by stalking.